dasarpai/old.dasarpai.github.io/_dsblog/2021-07-21-DSR-AI-ML-Resources-from-My-Diary.md

 architecture, images etc. The Table of Content and Content of this diary is not any specific order.
 Whatever I was/am getting I keep adding into this, mostly towards the end but not always.

-This is a 390 page personal learning diary and it contains approx 1000 resources.
+**This is a 390 page personal learning diary and it contains approx 1000 resources.
 List of the resources available in this file are mentioned below.
+This diary is written between Mar-19 to Dec-22.**
 <object data="../assets/docs/Hari-Thapliyaal-AI-Diary1-by-15-Dec-22.pdf" width="1000" height="1000" scroll=True type='application/pdf'></object>

 [Download Link to this Diary](../assets/docs/Hari-Thapliyaal-AI-Diary1-by-15-Dec-22.pdf)

+**This is a 144 page personal learning diary and it contains approx 329 resources.
+List of the resources available in this file are mentioned below.
+This diary is written between Dec-22 to Dec-23.**
 <object data="../assets/docs/Hari-Thapliyaal-AI-Diary2-Dec-22-to-Dec-23.pdf" width="1000" height="1000" scroll=True type='application/pdf'></object>

 [Download Link to this Diary](../assets/docs/Hari-Thapliyaal-AI-Diary2-Dec-22-to-Dec-23.pdf)